zarqman/markdown_views/README.md

     MarkdownViews.coderay_opts.merge! line_numbers: true

-By default, no CSS file is included for CodeRay.
-This is probably undesirable and you'll want to add one to your asset pipeline somewhere.
+The default CSS from CodeRay is made available via the asset pipeline.
+To use it, add this to your `application.css`:

+    *= require coderay

 ### Helper